"I work as a trauma therapist and academic researcher, focusing on how human–animal relationships shape mental wellbeing"

 For certain clients, I may use more structured modalities such as Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Solution-Focused Therapy (SFT).

 In other instances, I draw on more exploratory approaches such as Emotion-Focused Therapy (EFT) and Narrative Therapy (NT).
+I also incorporate spiritual and existential perspectives into client sessions, where relevant.

 My approach is grounded in presence and respect, allowing room for deep exploration, healing and meaningful change.